RedHat-Middleware-Workshops/modernize-apps-katacoda/scenarios/moving-existing-apps/01-analyze-with-rhamt.md

 **Wait for it to complete before continuing!**.
 You should see `Report created: /root/rhamt-reports/monolith/index.html`.

+[//]: # CDK > CDK Users will see a different location than `/root` and should browse there to see results.

 **3. View the results**

 Next, [click to view the report](https://[[HOST_SUBDOMAIN]]-9000-[[KATACODA_HOST]].environments.katacoda.com/monolith)

+[//]: # CDK > CDK USERS: If you running this outside the Katacoda environment, you must browse directly by opening `file:///${HOME}/rhamt-reports/monolith` in your browser

 You should see the landing page for the report: